Sarah-Bue/knit-space/README.md

 - [Summernote](https://summernote.org/) was used as WYSIWYG editor.

 - [Heroku Postgres](https://www.heroku.com/postgres) was used in production, as a service based on PostgreSQL provided by Heroku.

+- [Cloudinary](https://cloudinary.com/) was used as an image storage solution.

 ### Tools and Programs